Sycamore Whiskey Club about community, friendships – and also whiskey

 “There was a great response, so I created a Facebook group myself,” Fix said.
 “There were a bunch of members that joined in that first 24 hours.”

-Fix established the Sycamore Whiskey Club in February 2021, and the group has grown to more than 230 members.
+Fix established the Sycamore Whiskey Club in February 2021 and the group now has more than 230 members.
 He attributes the popularity of the club to the trendiness of whiskey.

 According to Statista, a global business data platform with statistics across 170 industries and more than 150 countries, in 2021, the highest whiskey revenue of any country was generated in India with around $16.6 billion.
 The U.S. totaled $16.5 billion, with Thailand, Japan and France also in the top five.
 The Statista Consumer Market Outlook estimates that by 2025, revenue from the U.S. whiskey market will be around $22.9 billion.